EjiroLaurelD/Scalable-and-Secure-Three-Tier-Web-Application-Architecture/README.md

 1. Open the project directory in a text editor.
 2. Locate the Terraform configuration file named `terraform.tfvars”.
 3. Modify the values of the variables according to your requirements.
-   - `database_username`: Set the username for the database.
+   - `dbuser`: Set the username for the database.
-   - `database_password`: Set the password for the database.
+   - `dbpassword`: Set the password for the database.
-   - `database_name`: Set the name of the database.
+   - `db_name`: Set the name of the database.
-   - `instance_type`: Set the EC2 instance type for the web servers.
-   - `desired_capacity`: Set the desired capacity for the Auto Scaling Group.
 Do not forget to gitignore your .tfvars file

 ### Step 4: Initialize Terraform